ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/ucsc/lbl/aidrin/20250612-Harish_Balaji/index.md

 ## What comes next

 As the AI community continues to evolve, there’s a growing shift toward data-centric practices.
-I believe frameworks like AIDRIN are essential for helping us move beyond the question of “*Does the model work?*” toward a deeper and more meaningful one: “*Was the data ready in the first place?*”
+I believe frameworks like AIDRIN are essential for helping us move beyond the question of *"Does the model work?"* toward a deeper and more meaningful one: *"Was the data ready in the first place?"*

 Over the next few weeks, I’ll be working on development, testing, and integration.
 I’m excited to contribute to a tool that emphasizes transparency and reproducibility across the AI lifecycle, and to share lessons and ideas with others who care about responsible AI.